Jessime/Excision/src/static/story/level1.md

 1. There are only single nucleotide polymorphisms (SNPs) mutations present in the dataset.
 And all sequences will be the same length.
 You can compare mutations on a nucleotide by nucleotide basis, without length normalization.

 2. The error rates in both files will satisfy all of the necessary assumptions for a Student's t-test.

+All of the files mentioned above can be found in the `Excision/src/static/data/1/` directory.

 ##### Example